Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: Experiment in YNH with WHIS

-\subsubsection{Procedure}

-The experimental procedure was modified from the previous OA study, but the listening environment and equipment remained the same.
+In the previous OA study, 15 OA participants were included, and the seventh participant ($\rm OA^{\#7}$) was selected as the target for WHIS simulation.
+This is because the OA had an audiogram consistent with typical age-related HL and demonstrated a thorough understanding of the experimental procedure.
+Figure~\ref{fig:ExpEldIRM23_MNM} shows the SI score, audiogram, and TMTF.
+The PTA4 for the better ear was 17.5 dB.
+The TMTF values were $L_{ps}$ = -23.2 dB and $F_{c}$ = 51~Hz, which were similar to the average YNH values.
+Small differences were observed between the left and right ears for both HL and TMTF.

+\subsection{Procedure}

 There were five sound processing conditions: ``Unpro,'' ``IRM,'' ``Unpro-WHIS,'' ``IRM-WHIS,'' and ``Dry-Unpro.''
+The sounds were presented through a web-based GUI system~\citep{yamamoto2021comparison}.
 Four hundred words were presented in 40 sessions, with 10 words in each session.
 Each word was played, followed by a four-second response period before the next word was played.
+The percentage of correct words was recorded for each of the five sound processing conditions and the four SNR conditions.

 Each participant listened to a different set of words.
+The participants were seated in a sound-attenuated room (YAMAHA AVITECS) with a background noise level of approximately 26.2~dB in $L_{\rm Aeq}$.
+The sounds were presented diotically through a DA-converter (SONY, Walkman 2018 model NW-A55) connected to a computer (Apple, Mac mini) via headphones (SONY, MDR-1AM2).
+The sounds of the conditions ``Unpro,'' ``IRM,'' and ``Dry-Unpro'' were presented at a sound pressure level (SPL) of 63~dB $L_{\rm eq}$.
+This is the same level as the calibration tone measured with an artificial ear (Br\"{u}el \& Kj\ae r, Type~4153), a microphone (Br\"{u}el \& Kj\ae r, Type~4192), and a sound level meter (Br\"{u}el \& Kj\ae r, Type~2250-L).

-The sounds of the conditions ``Unpro,'' ``IRM,'' and ``Dry-Unpro'' were presented at 63~dB in ${L_{eq}}$.
-The HL simulation produced smaller sounds in ``Unpro-WHIS'' and ``IRM-WHIS.''
-Different sessions were assigned different sound level conditions.
-Before presenting words, a message in Japanese stating, ``The audio will play at this volume,'' was played to allow listeners to anticipate the sound level.
+Due to the hearing loss simulation with WHIS, the sounds in "Unpro-WHIS" and "IRM-WHIS" have lower SPLs than the other three conditions.
+These sounds were assigned to different sessions than the 63-dB SPL sounds.
+Moreover, before the words were presented in each session, a message in Japanese was played that said, ``The audio will play at this volume,'' allowing listeners to anticipate the loudness.
 When sounds with different SPLs are played randomly, listeners may have difficulty concentrating on and recognizing quiet sounds because they are bracing for loud ones.
 This procedure eliminated that possibility.

-\subsubsection{Result}
+Experimental details were explained with documentation, and informed consent was obtained in advance.
+The experiment was approved by the Wakayama University Ethics Committee (reference numbers~2015-3, Rei01-01-4J, and Rei02-02-1J).

+\subsection{Result}